New types of threat actors and groups are developing partnerships putting aside previously disparate motivations.

-- AI playing an increasing role, both for malicious purposes and preemptive defense measures
+AI is playing an increasing role in malicious purposes and preemptive defense measures.

 What is unique about the world we are in now – is that it is not just increasingly sophisticated technology escalating cyber conflicts – but the changing vectors of motivations and new alliances among protagonists and antagonists.
 With an expanding attack surface and emerging threats whose targets stem from ideological and financial motivations, cyber warfare is becoming increasingly complex as it stretches across global geographies.
 Furthermore, government organizations and businesses face limited talent resources and budgets to proactively prevent attacks, forcing them to do less with more.
 These factors drive a greater reliance on increasingly sophisticated tools such as ML and AI.

 Let’s take a closer look at 2023 Trends according to Cybersixgill.